PUSHPAK-JAISWAL/awesome-industrial-datasets/markdown/electricity_load_diagrams_2011-2014.md

 # Electricity Load Diagrams 2011-2014

-**Summary:** This data set contains electricity consumption of 370 points/clients.
-Values are in kW of each 15 min.
+**Summary:** This data set contains electricity consumption of 370 points/clients recorded every 15 minutes from 2011 to 2014.

 | Parameter | Value |
 | --- | --- |